 Legacy continues the cycle in Silicon Valley and allows the next generation of startups to flourish.
 One company has a moderately decent success and it spawns off a whole new wave of startups.
 You eventually see the rise of what some have started to call “Mafias”.
 Mafias in the technology world are companies that are formed by employees of a previous venture that is usually successful.
 Over time, early employees or even later employees, leave the startup as it grows up into a bigger company or becomes assimilated by the acquiring company.
 Their backers are usually the founders who struck it rich via the sale of the previous company or angel investors who are trusted contacts from that previous venture.

 The most well known Mafia is the Paypal Mafia.
 PayPal itself was a huge success, first IPOing then selling itself to EBay afterwards for 1.5 Billion dollars.
 The founders of PayPal- Peter Thiel, Max Levchin, and Elon Musk all profited wildly to the tunes of tens of millions of dollars.
 That’s great- the true American dream, and the type of exit that most founders dream of while tucked away in bed or under their desks for a quick nap.
 What’s more important is to take a look at the companies that the Paypal Mafia has spawned and/or been the first major investor in, and you’ll quickly realize why the Mafia effect breeds startups fast enough to make Silicon Valley what it is today.
+However, this important link can affirm one that payment methods like these were inadvertantly giving rise to other more convenient and secure ways of payment.

 - Reid Hoffman- LinkedIN